da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 The version described here is community iRODS Version (3.X), you may consider also the e-iRODS Version. www.eirods.org but this not tested with DNSCore.

 Several hardware platforms are supported by iRODS "out-of-the-box", but having a standard "mount-point" (unix file system) is always a good start.
 Tape devices not being able to provide such, may be connected via MSS compound devices and may need special configuration.

+In the following parts we assume

+1. You have read the documenation available under www.irods.org (e.g. the read the e-Book "iRODS Primer")
+1. You have already experimented with iRODS at a local developer box and you are able to use it.
+1. You should be familiar with

-## Setup iRODS
+    iRODS Cli-commands esp.

-To successfully run ContentBroker/DNSCore with iRODS, you have to prepare your running installation of iRODS.
-Please start customizing iRODS install after having done a complete check of your iRODS installation: you should be familiar with iRODS Cli-commands esp.

     irepl, ils, iput, irsync, iget

 As iRODS Admin (of each zone being used) you have to be familiar as well with command

     iadmin

+1. You are able to create resources

+## ContentBroker - How it works together with iRODS

+The storage layer is separated of ContentBroker's internal business logic, the interface is composed by GridFace abstract classes and its respective implementations.
+The only thing GridFacade needs to know is an instance of a storage policy which has to be achieved and the logical pathname (address) the object is stored under.
+This helps to seperate the concerns of DNSCore between ContentBroker's business logic and the Storage layer.

+In order to connect the two systems, we assume that you have

+1. set up the ContentBroker as described in the getting started [guide](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/getting_started.md).
+1. you have set up a basic iRODS installation.

+Therefore at least a running instance of iRODS is needed for DNSCore to perform in testing or pre-productional usage.

+You are able to install and run DNSCore without having iRODS installed, due to have a so called "FakeGridFacade" implementation configured in your config.properties.
+This os ONLY recommended in development and "Getting started" usage of DNSCore.
+Please refer to that respective documentation.

+.

+## Introduction

+## iRODS

+## Setup iRODS

+To successfully run ContentBroker/DNSCore with iRODS, you have to prepare your running installation of iRODS.
+Please start customizing iRODS install after having done a complete check of your iRODS installation:

 Please note: iRODS can be setup to use a "federation" of iRODS Servers forming a mostly independent "zones" as well as the concept of having one Zone with several resource servers.
 Please refer to the iRODS Documentation about this.
 DNSCore supports both operational modes.